OpenSourceEconomics/econ-project-templates/README.md

    Your Python distribution needs to have the packages [sphinx](http://sphinx-doc.org/) and [sphinxcontrib.bibtex](https://pypi.python.org/pypi/sphinxcontrib-bibtex/) installed; the [Anaconda Python distribution](https://store.continuum.io/cshop/anaconda/) is recommended.
 You will need to follow up by ``conda install sphinxcontrib-bibtex`` or similar after installing it.

    A detailed set of instructions for setting up an entire Python environment may be found [here](http://hmgaudecker.github.io/econ-python-environment).
+You can set up an environment by running:
+        source set-env.sh

 4. Navigate to the folder in a shell.
 Type the following commands to see whether the examples are working: